The-Perceptual-Research-Consortium/neuroweaver-parst/README.md

 - [The Neuroweaver Meta-Filter: Perceptual Architecture & Reality Synthesis Theory](neuroweaver-parst.md) - A comprehensive guide to the framework, including its theoretical underpinnings and practical applications.
 - [The Practical Mad Scientist: Implementation Systems for Reality Hacking](implementation_guide.md) - A collection of practical systems and tools for applying the Neuroweaver framework in everyday life.
+- [The Neuroweaver Architecture: A Systems Theory Approach to Consciousness](neuroweaver_architecture.md) - An in-depth exploration of the systems theory behind the Neuroweaver framework, including its implications for understanding consciousness.
+- [THE QUANTUM OPERATOR'S GRIMOIRE: A First-Principles Manual for Reality Hacking][reality_hacking.md] - A laboratory manual for consciousness architects who transform perception into reality engineering technology.
+This grimoire distills quantum mechanics, cognitive science, and ancient wisdom into practical tools for hacking the perception-reality loop.
+Neither mystical doctrine nor academic theory, but a precision-crafted operating system for conscious Operators who sculpt experience through deliberate filtration reconfiguration.
+For the daring experimenter with equal measures of scientific rigor and trickster mischief—your quantum laboratory awaits.
 - [The Emergent Collaboration State: A New Frontier in Human-AI Synergy](Third_Mind-TECS.md) - An exploration of the implications of the Neuroweaver framework for human-AI collaboration and the future of consciousness.

 ## **ABOUT THE PERCEPTUAL RESEARCH CONSORTIUM**